PROSPECTUS: 2022 Spring Judged Show

 Drawings and pastels must be under glass or acrylic.

 The following information must be attached in the upper left hand corner on the back of the art work: Artist Name, Mailing Address, Phone, Email, Selling Price, Title, Medium, Artist Division, & Category.
-This label form may be downloaded and used.
+This label form may be downloaded and used but is not required.

 Artists are responsible for all delivery, pick up and insurance for the works submitted.